Nika Zorjan

 Nika Zorjan (born 3 December 1992) is a Slovenian singer and songwriter.
 Zorjan began her music career in 2010 as a contestant on the first season of Slovenija ima talent, the Slovenian version of Got Talent, later signing with Raay Music, the record label of Slovene duo Maraaya.
 She made her debut in 2012 with the single "Čas za nas", which was written by Maraaya.
 She later released the single "Nasmeh življenja" in 2013, which went on to become one of the most-played singles on Slovenian radio of the year in 2013 and 2014.

 Zorjan has attempted to represent Slovenia in the Eurovision Song Contest on three occasions; in 2012, 2017, and 2018.
 She also performed as a backing vocalist for the Slovenian act in 2014 and 2015.

 Early life

-Nika Zorjan was born on the 3rd of December 1992 in Petanjci, a small village near the city of Murska Sobota.
+Nika Zorjan was born on 3 December 1992 in Petanjci, a small village near the city of Murska Sobota.
 She grew up in a musical family, with her grandfather Leopold playing the accordion, and her father Janez playing guitar in the Slovenian band Nova Legija.